5-MeO-DALT: Analogues

-Analogues of 5-MeO-DALT include diallyltryptamine (DALT), 4-HO-DALT (daltocin), 4-AcO-DALT (dalcetin), 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-MALT, 5-MeO-MiPT, and 5-MeO-iPALT (ASR-3001), among others.
+Analogues of 5-MeO-DALT include diallyltryptamine (DALT), 4-HO-DALT (daltocin), 4-AcO-DALT (dalcetin), NB-5-MeO-DALT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-MALT, 5-MeO-MiPT, and 5-MeO-iPALT (ASR-3001), among others.

 History

 The first material regarding the synthesis and effects of 5-MeO-DALT was sent from Alexander Shulgin to a research associate named Murple in May 2004, after which it was circulated online.
 In June 2004 5-MeO-DALT became available from internet research chemical vendors after being synthesized by commercial laboratories in China.
 In August 2004 the synthesis and effects of 5-MeO-DALT were published by Erowid.
 Shulgin has stated that 5-MeO-DALT had not previously existed in the scientific literature.
 5-MeO-DALT was not included in the original published version of TiHKAL, but an entry for the compound was subsequently written and released in 2004.
+The drug was encountered as a novel designer drug by at least 2006.